mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 allow other machinery to do its work after inlining.
-For that machinery it is important that the function's body is intact because it operates on a rather syntactic level and optimizations, if applied, would leave almost no chance for the machinery to do its trick.
+For that machinery it is important that the function's body is intact because it operates on a rather syntactic level and optimizations, if applied, would leave almost no chance for the machinery to do its work.
 For now remember that the bodies of functions that GHC sees as inlineable won't be optimized, they will be inserted “as is”.

 One of the simplest optimization techniques GHC can use with inlining is